MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

    1. Verify the configuration by running [diagnostic test](admin-utility.md#test) on each web node.

-   1. Repeat these steps on each web node to declare all the backends.
+   1. Repeat these steps on each web node to declare all the compute node.

 **Step 7: Post Configuration**